Sustainable energy: Hydrogen

+Hydrogen gas is widely discussed as a fuel with potential to reduce greenhouse gas emissions.
+This requires hydrogen to be produced cleanly, in quantities to supply in sectors and applications where cheaper and more energy efficient mitigation alternatives are limited.
+These applications include heavy industry and long-distance transport.

-Hydrogen is a gas that can be burned to produce heat or combined with oxygen in fuel cells to generate electricity directly, with water being the only emissions at the point of usage.
+Hydrogen can be deployed as an energy source in fuel cells to produce electricity, or via combustion to generate heat.
+When hydrogen is consumed in fuel cells, the only emission at the point of use is water vapour.
+Combustion of hydrogen can lead to the thermal formation of harmful nitrogen oxides.
 The overall lifecycle emissions of hydrogen depend on how it is produced.
 Nearly all of the world's current supply of hydrogen is created from fossil fuels.

-The main method is steam methane reforming, in which hydrogen is produced from a chemical reaction between steam and methane, the main component of natural gas.
+The main method of producing hydrogen is steam methane reforming, in which hydrogen is produced from a chemical reaction between steam and methane, the main component of natural gas.
 Producing one tonne of hydrogen through this process emits 6.6–9.3 tonnes of carbon dioxide.
-While carbon capture can remove a large fraction of these emissions, the overall carbon footprint of hydrogen from natural gas is difficult to assess as of 2021, in part because of emissions created in the production of the natural gas itself.
+While carbon capture and storage (CCS) could remove a large fraction of these emissions, the overall carbon footprint of hydrogen from natural gas is difficult to assess as of 2021, in part because of emissions (including vented and fugitive methane) created in the production of the natural gas itself.

 Electricity can be used to split water molecules, producing sustainable hydrogen provided the electricity was generated sustainably.
-However, this electrolysis process is currently financially more expensive than creating hydrogen from methane and the efficiency of energy conversion is inherently low.
+However, this electrolysis process is currently more expensive than creating hydrogen from methane without CCS and the efficiency of energy conversion is inherently low.
 Hydrogen can be produced when there is a surplus of variable renewable electricity, then stored and used to generate heat or to re-generate electricity.
-It can be further transformed into synthetic fuels such as ammonia and methanol.
+It can be further transformed into liquid fuels such as green ammonia and green methanol.
 Innovation in hydrogen electrolysers could make large-scale production of hydrogen from electricity more cost-competitive.

-There is potential for hydrogen to play a significant role in decarbonising energy systems because in certain sectors, replacing fossil fuels with direct use of electricity would be very difficult.
-Hydrogen fuel can produce the intense heat required for industrial production of steel, cement, glass, and chemicals.
-For steelmaking, hydrogen can function as a clean energy carrier and simultaneously as a low-carbon catalyst replacing coal-derived coke.
-Disadvantages of hydrogen as an energy carrier include high costs of storage and distribution due to hydrogen's explosivity, its large volume compared to other fuels, and its tendency to make pipes brittle.
+Hydrogen fuel can produce the intense heat required for industrial production of steel, cement, glass, and chemicals, thus contributing to the decarbonisation of industry alongside other technologies, such as electric arc furnaces for steelmaking.
+For steelmaking, hydrogen can function as a clean fuel and simultaneously as a low-carbon catalyst replacing coal-derived coke.
+Hydrogen used to decarbonise transportation is likely to find its largest applications in shipping, aviation and to a lesser extent heavy goods vehicles.
+For light duty vehicles including passenger cars, hydrogen is far behind other alternative fuel vehicles, especially compared with the rate of adoption of battery electric vehicles, and may not play a significant role in future.

+Disadvantages of hydrogen as a fuel include high costs of storage and distribution due to hydrogen's explosivity, its large volume compared to other fuels, and its tendency to make pipes brittle.